datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-version-2.md

    `getambassador.io/v3alpha1` resources.

-   Once $productName$ 1.X is no longer running, you may [convert](..convert-to-v3alpha1) any remaining `getambassador.io/v2` resourcses to `getambassador.io/v3alpha1`.
+   Once $productName$ 1.X is no longer running, you may [convert](..convert-to-v3alpha1) any remaining `getambassador.io/v2` resources to `getambassador.io/v3alpha1`.